+44 131 476 6500 email@example.com

 Exciting woodcock shooting over more than 50,000 acres, on three large sporting estates in Sutherland.

-Knock House is getting well booked for the 2020 season, but we have two prime September weeks available for the ultimate west coast sporting experience with salmon fishing, stalking and boating including the estate’s new 46ft motor cruiser, Benmore Lady.
+Prime week now available from Sun 2 – Sun 9 August 2020, due to a cancellation.
+Knock House offers the ultimate west coast sporting experience with salmon fishing, stalking and boating including the estate’s new 46ft motor cruiser, Benmore Lady.
 Knock House offers a fantastic variety of activities to enjoy including stalking for two rifles, […]

 Kyllachy is a wonderful Victorian lodge that sleeps up to 18 guests in stunning surroundings with views over the River Findhorn offering Salmon fishing and stalking.